 Below are insights from an interview with Brad Farell, CMO of Beekman 1802.
 Brad and his team were so successful with recent influencer marketing campaigns that the brand became one of the best performing skincare brands on TikTok and sold out two product lines at Ulta.

 You can read their full case study here, but we suggest you stick around to read this piece first!

-A key learning for Brad and his team was how to make strategic decisions based on insights.
+A key learning for Brad and his team was how to make strategic decisions based on influencer marketing measurement insights.
 To accomplish this, they leveraged Traackr’s Brand Vitality Score (VIT) and influencer marketing benchmark tool to understand where the brand currently stood and where they wanted to be.